XSEDE/Container_Tutorial/PEARC21/Day1 Ex 1 Part B - Docker Build.md

   -h, --help            show this help message and exit -n NPROCS, --nprocs NPROCS
-                        Number of multiprocessing threads to spawn -d DUR, --dur DUR     Duration of GIF in microseconds -s NSTEPS, --nsteps NSTEPS
+                        Number of multiprocessing threads to spawn -d DUR, --dur DUR     Frame speed of GIF in microseconds -s NSTEPS, --nsteps NSTEPS
                         Number of steps in the zoom
   -w SWIN, --swin SWIN  Size of the starting frame